 Going for a trip but don’t want to carry the huge burden of a backpack?
 Well, you do need to take a backpack for carrying your necessities.
 So how can we help you?
-No, you don’t need to answer that; we are extremely good in guessing :p.
+No, you don’t need to answer that; we are extremely good at guessing :p.
 We can provide you with the best information about what is the best size for a travel backpack.

 Usually, backpacks are between 25 and 85 liters, yes that’s huge.

 Smaller bags of around 25L are ideal for use as daypacks.
 They work well when you’re only carrying a few items that you need handy like a light jacket, book, or camera for a one-day outing or so.
-On the other hand, twenty-five-litre bags can also be used for short weekend trips if you’re a light packer.
+On the other hand, twenty-five-liter bags can also be used for short weekend trips if you’re a light packer.

 Large bags of 65 liters and above are for long hiking trips.
 These bags work well in the outdoors when you will be carrying multiple days of clothing and camping gear.

 Bags larger than 65L are too big for travel, even on extended trips.
 If you are going to travel for more than a week or two, you’ll need to do laundry.
 Pack light, preferably in a carry-on bag, and do laundry every few weeks.
 And lastly, this is especially for the girls, please do not carry your entire closet in your backpack.
 Just kidding, but pretty serious about the latter phrase.

 Between these two extremes is the sweet spot for luggage size.
 Although we recommend 45 liters, 35- 45 liters packs are ideal for travel.